03.02.2025

 More news

-In this article, we look at the most important events and data from the first quarter of 2025 that could significantly impact the future of energy.
+In this article, we look at the most important facts, analyze their consequences and indicate possible scenarios for the development of the situation.

 Read more